coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/setting-up-an-external-passive-relay-node.md

 ## :arrows_counterclockwise: Restarting Nodes

-To refresh updated topology configurations for a node, you need to restart the node.
+To refresh topology configurations for a node, you need to restart the node.

 To restart nodes: